edgarramal/eskeleton-api-rest-symfony-3.4/README.md

-# Base Full API Rest Symfony
+# Base Full API Rest Symfony 3.4
 Project base for make a profesional API with Symfony PHP framework.
 I'm currently working for improve day by day the repository for get a professional base.

 Included:
+- Symfony 3.4
 - Doctrine ORM
 - Authentification Security
 - Swagger API Doc